Models at the edge of infeasibility

 • A more complicated example is <span>$</span>x + 10^{8} y = -1, x<span>$</span>, <span>$</span>y >= 0<span>$</span>.
 It has two bases, one where <span>$</span>x<span>$</span> is basic and one where <span>$</span>y<span>$</span> is basic.
 If <span>$</span>x<span>$</span> is basic, we get <span>$</span>x = -1<span>$</span>, which is clearly infeasible.
 However, if <span>$</span>y<span>$</span> is basic we get <span>$</span>y = -10^{8}<span>$</span>, which is feasible within tolerance.
 Different algorithms could lead to either of such bases and thus come to apparently contradictory feasibility results.

 • Presolve reductions can also play a role.
 A presolve reduction, e.g. fixing a variable to a bound, implicitly forces a tolerance of 0 for that variable.
 When solving the reduced model, the optimizer therefore no longer has the option to "spread" a slight infeasibility of the model over these variables and produce a solution that is feasible within tolerances.
-This leads to seemingly contradictory feasibilty results when solving the model with presolve enabled or disabled.
+This leads to seemingly contradictory feasibility results when solving the model with presolve enabled or disabled.

 • What can be done to diagnose such cases:

 • First step is to tighten the FeasibilityTol to <span>$</span>10^{-9}<span>$</span> and try again.
-In many cases this will lead to a consistent declaration of infeasibility of the model at hand, which tells you that the model is on this boundary of infeasibiltiy.
+In many cases this will lead to a consistent declaration of infeasibility of the model at hand, which tells you that the model is on this boundary of infeasibility.

 • Use feasRelax to solve your model (again with a tight FeasibilityTol.
 This boundary case is identified by a non-zero relaxation value.